-We test claims made by public figures around the continent, starting in South Africa, using journalistic skills and evidence drawn from the latest online tools, readers, public sources and experts, sorting out fact from fiction.
+We test claims made by public figures around the continent using journalistic skills and evidence drawn from the latest online tools, readers, public sources and experts, sorting out fact from fiction.
 We publish our findings on this site.

 Devised by the AFP Foundation, the non-profit media development arm of the international news agency AFP, we were founded in June 2012 and run in a partnership with the journalism department of the University of the Witwatersrand, in Johannesburg.

 Our funding comes entirely from donations.
 The first six months of seed funding was provided by Google through a contest in innovation in online journalism run by the International Press Institute (IPI).

-Funding to enable us to run the site during 2013 has been provided by the Open Society Foundation for South Africa.
+Funding to enable us to run the site during 2013 was provided by the African News Innovation Challenge, the Open Society Foundations, the Konrad Adenauer Stiftung, and donations from individual readers and supporters.
 Details of this funding, and of our sponsors, are set out on the page ‘How we are funded’.

 For more details of who we are and how we work, please check out the information on the other pages in this section.
 Or get in touch on email, Twitter or Facebook.

 The Africa Check team